About this project

 Dr Emily Afoa

 Dr Emily Afoa is a Chartered Engineer specialising in water sensitive design and the relationship between engineering practice and whole of catchment water systems.
-She joined Pūrangakura in March 2024 as a recipient of a ‘Ngā Puanga Pūtaiao Fellowship’ from The Royal Society Te Apārangi to undertake the research project, ‘Tiakina te wai: Reimagining the delivery of water services by engineers’.
-Emily is also a business owner with Tektus Consultants, a professional services firm delivering collaborative, multi-disciplinary solutions across engineering, environmental, and planning professions.
+She joined Pūrangakura in March 2024 as a recipient of a ‘Ngā Puanga Pūtaiao Fellowship’ from the Royal Society of New Zealand Te Apārangi to undertake the research project, ‘Tiakina te wai: Reimagining the delivery of water services by engineers’.
+Since late 2024, Emily has taken on the co-leadership of the Wai Ora Kāinga Ora project alongside Prof. Jenny Lee-Morgan.
+Emily is a Pou Whakarae, Director of Tektus Consultants, a professional services firm delivering collaborative, multi-disciplinary solutions across engineering, environmental, and planning professions.
 As a kaupapa Māori researcher and engineer in leadership roles, Emily is shaping her engineering practice centering mātauranga and tīkanga Māori to make transformative change in the water sector, ultimately for the well-being of our communities.

 Project Managers